-Quick tips to improve the fuel efficiency of your motorcycle:
+Quick tips to improve the fuel mileage of your bike:

 It is a no brainer that periodic maintenance is good for bikes.
 You should regularly oil and lube your bike which will keep the engine healthy.
 It is advisable that you regularly lubricate parts such as engine and gearbox as it helps to improve fuel efficiency.
 Make sure you take your bike for service at regular intervals prescribed in the bike manual.

-One of the main functions of a carburettor is to mix fuel and air and create a highly combustible mixture which is then fed to piston in an engine.
+One of the main functions of a carburetor is to mix fuel and air and create a highly combustible mixture which is then fed to piston in an engine.
 It also regulates the ratio of fuel to air mixture.
-The health of a carburettor plays a major role in fuel mileage of a bike.
-The carburettor has an air filter and fuel filter that filters out any residue or dirt present in the fuel.
+The health of a carburetor plays a major role in fuel mileage of a bike.
+The carburetor has an air filter and fuel filter that filters out any residue or dirt present in the fuel.
 The filters are prone to clogging if left uncleaned.
-So, do clean up the carburettor at regular intervals.
+So, do clean up the carburetor at regular intervals.

 The power to weight ratio not just effects the power and torque of a bike but also the fuel efficiency of a bike.
 If your bike has panniers installed that is of no use, then you should uninstall them from your bikes.
 After all the bike should not drag an unnecessary weight as would consume a lot of fuel.
 To increase fuel efficiency, remove any undesirable part of a bike, it could be your panniers or that aftermarket heavy exhaust, keep the overall bike weigh in check.